gridjs/docs/doc/API.md

 If dstArray is a number, then calculate every value of srcArray multipy dstArray.

-Notice: this method is not a tradition definition of matrix multiply.
+Notice: this method is not a traditional definition of matrix multiply.

 ```
 two-dimensional array gridjs.multiply(srcArray, dstArray)